j3ub/hylia/src/posts/a-post-with-figures-and-video.md

 Here is a generic link: <a href="https://www.w3schools.com/">Visit W3Schools.com!</a>

-Here is link that should force opening in Google Chrome: <a href="googlechromes://www.w3schools.com/">Visit W3Schools.com!</a>
+Here is link that should force opening in Google Chrome: <a href="googlechromes://www.w3schools.com/">Visit W3Schools.com!</a> <-- this didn't work

-ere is link that should force opening in Google Chrome: <a href="googlechromes://navigate?url=www.w3schools.com/">Visit W3Schools.com!</a>
+Here is link that should force opening in Google Chrome: <a href="googlechromes://navigate?url=www.w3schools.com/">Visit W3Schools.com!</a> <-- this didn't work

+Maybe this works in Chrome? <a href="intent://link/#Intent;scheme=http://www.w3schools.com:4430;package=com.android.chrome;category=browsable;end"> Visit W3Schools.com!</a>

 If you want to make an image bleed-out, add a title attribute to it and the front-end will automatically wrap it in a `<figure>` tag for you.